kookies0901/sumo-simulation/sumo_help.md

   --device.bluelight.reactiondist FLOAT  Set the distance at which other
-                                        drivers react to the blue light and siren sound
+                                        drivers react to the blue light and siren sound --device.bluelight.mingapfactor FLOAT  Reduce the minGap for reacting vehicles by the given factor

 FCD Device Options:
   --device.fcd.probability FLOAT       The probability for a vehicle to have a